BinaryOmen/druid-prometheus/README.md

     4. Completed Tasks

 ##### GETTING STARTED
+ - To deploy a druid cluster on kuberentes, refer to this awesome operator ```https://github.com/druid-io/druid-operator```.
  - This exporter can be ran as a simple deployment in kubernetes.
  - The deployment files expects a env for the druid endpoint ```DRUID_EP```, this can be an overlord or a router endpoint.
  - Build your own docker image.